abarbari/BeaconPack/README.txt

 Tropo, but can be used with other services provided that the files are in the service's recommended language.

-*No current page for project
+*No current webpage for project.

 *Bugs and Reports can be sent to my email (provided later once project is fully available)